Bryan6543/lunuu-restaurant-site/README.md

 # Restaurant-Website (Name:Lunuu)

 ## Description
-This website is for a restuarant location at Adelane Australia.
-The ownder wanted a simple but different website to showcase their website with the features mentioned in the features section.
+This website is for a restaurant located in Adelaide, Australia.
+The owner wanted a simple yet unique website to showcase their business with the features mentioned in the features section.

 ## Features
 - Uber Eats Platform Navigation